seandstewart/yesql/README.md

    is to abstract out the details of working with a database.

 2. *ORMs are slow.*
-   ORMs depend upon an extremely high level of abstraction in order to work consistently across database clients.
+   ORMs depend upon a high level of abstraction in order to work across database clients.
 They also attempt to bridge the gap of data validation and  state management.
 By attempting to hide the details of managing state from the end user, they suffer from large computational costs and predict

 3. *ORMs are wasteful.*